blueripple/Guide/Readme.md

 ## [Blue Ripple Politics](https://blueripplepolitics.org/)

 ### Introduction
-We are progressive citizens who are despondent and angry — but determined to help make America bluer, support voting rights, and end gerrymandering.
+We are progressive citizens who are despondent and angry---but determined to help make America bluer, support voting rights, and end gerrymandering.

 How?
 By helping you make informed choices about how to support important candidates and ballot initiatives with your time and money.